 [0-9]+ => NUMBER(Lexeme); "." => TKN_PERIOD;

-If both patterns were describe in a single mode, than interferences would occur.
-If a number occured at the end of a sentence, such as in:
+If both patterns were describe in a single mode, then interferences would occur.
+If a number occurred at the end of a sentence, such as 1776 in:

-The following sections elaborate on the characteristics of modes, event handlers in modes, mode inheritance, the features and options to define modes.
+The following sections elaborate on the characteristics of modes, incidence handlers in modes, mode inheritance, the features and options to define modes.